Last Updated on July 1, 2026 by Daniel Globe

 What to Do If You Are Pickpocketed

 If you realize your belongings are missing, act quickly.
 First, cancel any stolen credit or debit cards immediately to prevent unauthorized charges.
 Next, report the theft to the local authorities.
 Istanbul has dedicated Tourist Police stations, such as the one in Sultanahmet, where officers speak multiple languages and can help you file an official report.
-You will need this police report to file a travel insurance claim.
+The Sultanahmet office sits on Yerebatan Caddesi, next to the Basilica Cistern entrance, directly across from the Sultanahmet tram stop, and is reachable at +90-505-187-6614.
+You will need this police report to file a travel insurance claim or to apply for an emergency passport at your embassy or consulate.

 Additional Resources for Traveler Safety